-The Summer College Engineering program is one of Syracuse University’s premier summer programs for high school students.
+The Summer College Engineering program is one of SU’s premier summer programs for high school students.
 It combines a college-level introduction to engineering with study in related subjects.
-Explore the roles of creativity and problem-solving in the profession and learn the basic tools used in engineering.
+Explore the roles of creativity and problem-solving in the profession and learn a variety of tools used in engineering.

-This course examines the physics of fixed wing and rotating wing flight and the rocket ships.
+The Aerospace Engineering course examines the physics of fixed wing and rotating wing flight and rocket ships.
 The history of aviation developments from Leonardo da Vinci through present day to the future will be examined.
 Are drones in our future or will there be alternate winged vehicles?

 The course includes Mission to Mars.
-Students will design, build, and fly a high power rocket to a specific apogee and land on a selected target.
-Rocket performance will be monitored in real time by communicating electronics.
+Students will design, build, and fly a high power rocket to a specific apogee with on-board altimeter, video recorder and eggstronaut.

 Lab work includes: how planes fly, study of the Bernoulli Effect and wind tunnels, the first flight simulator (Link Trainer), and a modern flight simulator (Link Hall).

 Potential field trips include: Flight and Space at the MOST (see IMAX film Journey To Space), Control Tower at the Hancock International Airport, and one aviation museum visit to either Hammondsport Glenn H. Curtiss Museum, Elmira national Soaring Museum, or Genese National Warplane Museum.